iVcente/DanzmannGameplayMessages/README.md

 namespace MyProject::GameplayTags
 {
-    UE_DEFINE_GAMEPLAY_TAG_COMMENT(GameplayMessages_LocalPlayerDeath, "GameplayMessages.LocalPlayerDeath", "Channel used to broadcast and receive Gameplay Message that local player has died.");
+	UE_DEFINE_GAMEPLAY_TAG_COMMENT(GameplayMessages_PlayerDeath, "GameplayMessages.PlayerDeath", "Channel used to broadcast and receive Gameplay Message that player has died.");
-    UE_DEFINE_GAMEPLAY_TAG_COMMENT(GameplayMessages_LocalPlayerKilledNpc, "GameplayMessages.LocalPlayerKilledEnemy", "Channel used to broadcast and receive Gameplay Message that local player has killed an enemy.");
+	UE_DEFINE_GAMEPLAY_TAG_COMMENT(GameplayMessages_PlayerKilledEnemy, "GameplayMessages.PlayerKilledEnemy", "Channel used to broadcast and receive Gameplay Message that player has killed an enemy.");
 }
 ```